sebfisch/java-concurrency/content/docs/actors/systems.md

 and a reference to a server actor.
 The `Log` message wraps a server response.

-As message handlers we use method references to an overloaded respond method.
+As message handlers we use method references to an overloaded receive method.
 The builder method `onMessage` is used to restrict the handler to specific message types.